Moonbah Huts accommodation is an ideal, unique summer or winter, getaway.

 These huts are situated on a small private lake that holds Brown, Rainbow and Brook Trout.
 The lake is strictly fly fishing only & catch & release.
 100 metres away is the famous Moonbah River, the regions premier fly fishing stream, (fly or lure), alongside which sits the luxuriously appointed, Moonbah River Hut.

 The huts are very cosy (even in -15c) with underfloor heating.

 The Moonbah Lake Hut sleeps a maximum 4 people, ideally 2 adults and 2 young children.

 The Moonbah River Hut sleeps a maximum 5 persons.
 The bedding is of the highest quality.
 Both of the Huts feature huge, stone open fireplaces and with snow on either Christmas or Boxing Day, on 5 of the past 9 years, the fireplaces can be enjoyed on most nights of the year.
 Both Huts also feature wood-fired cooking stoves, (and twin electric hotplates), for cooking and a small fridge/freezer to store your catch in.
 All cutlery, crockery, cookware, etc is supplied.

-If you’re feeling particularly invigorated, go mountain bike riding, (Norco 24 speed suspension bikes are available for hire), or maybe take a dip in the cool, crystal clear waters of the Moonbah River.
+If you’re feeling particularly invigorated, go mountain bike riding, or maybe take a dip in the cool, crystal clear waters of the Moonbah River.

 If all this sounds a little too tiring, just sit in the rocking chair on the verandah and read a book.
 Both Huts feature ‘inside’ bathrooms, (no outhouses here).